 Please call the school secretary, Mrs. LaBerge if your child is going to be absent.
 If there is a change of pick-up time or person, please send a note in advance if possible.
 The end of the day is very busy and knowing where your child is going in advance is very helpful.

-The school year is divided into three semesters.
-After the first and second semester a report card will be given to you at parent/teacher conferences.
+The school year is divided into three trimesters.
+After the first and second trimester a report card will be given to you at parent/teacher conferences.
 You will receive the last one on the last day of school.
 Folders go home on Thursdays with what we did during the week.
 Please sit down with your child and allow them to show you and explain what they created or worked on.
 They will e excited to talk about it.
 At this age it is very important to reinforce lessons at home in order for the children to retain the information.

 ***IMPORTANT please tell your child that all toys are to be left at home.
 I have plenty of enrichment activities and learning toys that I rotate in the classroom at the beginning of each unit.
 Play is an important part of learning at this age and I have chosen the toys and activities very carefully.
 It is important for children to expand their play with other children and with other materials.
 Thank you for your help with this.